Hormerold History, Family Crest & Coats of Arms

 The surname Hormerold was first found in Lancashire where the first recorded ancestor was Matthew de Hormerodes, living about 1270.

-Important Dates for the Hormerold family
+Early History of the Hormerold family

 This web page shows only a small excerpt of our Hormerold research.
 Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Hormerold History in all our PDF Extended History products and printed products wherever possible.